 Very often, regular, everyday people run into financial difficulties.
 They come in all shapes and sizes (both the people and the difficulties), the reasons for those situations vary – be it a loss of a job, medical bills, bad investments or just plain old bad luck.
-The reasons shouldn’t really matter and the solution may well be filing for Bankruptcy relief.
+The reasons shouldn’t really matter and the solution may well be filing for bankruptcy relief.
 However, a bankruptcy solution seems to hold a stigma that scares people away.
 In this post, I want to explore why a legal means of gaining a “fresh start” could have such a negative connotation in society.

 The General Social Survey is non-biased scholarly survey with has a widely distributed population that measures various societal factors every two years and has been executed every two years since 1972.
-The data from this survey is used by government to make policy decisions and in the private sector for marketing research.
-One of its questions, paraphrased asks:
+The data from this survey is used by the government to make policy decisions and in the private sector for marketing research.
+One of its questions paraphrased asks:

 Do you think a person has the right to take their own life if –